-If there is an error on your BRP with your personal details, course length or conditions, you need to report it within ten days to UKVI.
+If there is an error on your BRP that relates to your personal details, course length or conditions, you need to report it within ten days to UKVI.
 Guidance is available from ukcisa.org.uk or contact immigration@mmu.ac.uk for further advice.